Event Related Potentials (ERP) Facility

-We use a 32-channel SYNAMPSII amplifier from Neuroscan, which measures ERPs at all frequencies, including brainstem responses.
+We use a 364-channel SYNAMPSII amplifier from Neuroscan, which measures ERPs at all frequencies, including brainstem responses.
 This system is suitable for high-density, low noise recordings.
 Our headbox supports 70 channels: 64 monopolar, 4 bipolar, and 2 high-level channels.
-Participants' electroencephalograms (EEGs) are detected at the scalp using Ag/AgCl sintered electrodes that are held in place by Quik-Caps (small, medium, and large).
-The EEGs are recorded using SCAN Acquire software and processed to produce ERPs using the SCAN Analysis software.
+Participants' electroencephalograms (EEGs) are detected at the scalp using Ag/AgCl sintered electrodes that are held in place by EasyCaps (small, medium, and large).
+The EEGs are recorded using Curry 7 software.

-The stimuli are presented using Presentation® software that drives a SoundBlaster Audigy2 ZS soundcard and NVIDIA GEForce FX 5200 videocard.
-Sounds are presented through speakers and Sennheiser headphones.
-Images are presented on a 19-inch CRT Monitor.
+The stimuli are presented using Presentation®, MATLAB with Psychtoolbox, or PsychoPy software that drives a SoundBlaster Audigy2 ZS soundcard and NVIDIA GEForce FX 5200 videocard.
+Sounds are presented through speakers or headphones.
+Images are presented on an LCD Monitor.
 The resolution of the system (i.e. the time delay between when a stimulus code is recorded on the EEG and when the stimulus is actually presented) is less than 1 ms.

 An FRP is the average brain response elicited when natural eye-fixations are made to visual stimuli, such as the mouth or eyes in a face, or a word written in a sentence.
 We measure FRPs using a method developed by our collaborators in Salzburg.
 In this system an eye-tracker monitors and records eye-movements, and sends codes to the ERP system at the beginning of a stimulus presentation, or when the eyes fixate on a pre-defined area of a visual scene for more than 35 ms. We use these codes and the record of eye-movements to calculate the average brain activity in response to the presentation of a visual stimulus, as well as subsequent fixations made to one or more areas of the stimulus.
 For example, we can calculate the average brain response to the eyes in a face and the average brain response to the mouth in the same face, by directing initial fixations to be over specific regions of a stimulus when presented.
 The full FRP paradigm then allows us to record the brain activity that occurs when participants' eyes then fixate on various parts of the face during natural scanning.
 This allows us to observe brain activity during dynamic visual processing, and is a very useful technique if you want to measure brain responses to stimuli presented in real-world situations such as words within sentences, eyes in faces, or (perhaps) musical notes in scores.

-We use an Emotiv EPOC® EEG system that was designed as a brain-computer-interface device.
-We have validated this system against Neuroscan for measuring event related potentials to auditory and visual stimuli and it produces equivalent results.
+We use an Emotiv Epoc + EEG system that was designed as a brain-computer-interface device.
+We have validated this system against Neuroscan for measuring event related potentials to auditory and visual stimuli and it produces equivalent results (see auditory in adults, auditory in children and visual in adults).
 The system is limited with respect to the electrode layout and sampling rate but has the benefit of being light-weight, easy to setup, and portable.

 EyeLink 1000 tower-mounted system